 Professor Al Khalafallah

-Professor Al Khalafallah moved to Tasmania 12 years ago to work as a Consultant Haematologist.
+Professor Al Khalafallah moved to Tasmania in 2005 to work as a Consultant Haematologist.
 Prof Khalafallah completed his post-graduate study in Haematology at the University of Heidelberg, Germany.
 He has worked in renowned academic institutions in Europe and Australia over the last 20 years.

 Prof Khalafallah presented many scientific researches in different international and national haematology conferences.
 He has published more than 50 articles in peer-reviewed journals and has been rewarded with several prizes for distinguished research work and presentations.
 Prof Khalafallah has published in prestigious medical journals such as The Lancet, British Medical Journal, British Journal of Haematology, Bone Marrow Transplantation and British Journal of Cancer.
 Prof Khalafallah has extensive clinical experience in renowned hospitals and universities world-wide and he applies up-to-date, best evidence based, medical practice.